Creating Slides on SlideShare

 Figure 2: Sign in into SlideShare

-3. Once you are logged in, a prompt window requesting your privacy controls appears – this only happens the first time you use SlideShare’s slide creation features.
-You now have to click on the Accept button (highlighted in blue within Figure 3, below) to start using Haiku Deck.
+5. Once you are logged in, a prompt window requesting your privacy controls appears.
+This window only shows up the first time you use SlideShare’s slide creation features.
+You now have to click on the Accept button, highlighted in blue within Figure 3, below, to start using Haiku Deck.

 Accept to allow Haiku Deck within SlideShare